A Common Problem

 Roughly half of women develop fibroids—noncancerous tumors within the wall of the uterus— at some point in their lives, according to the National Institutes of Health.
 Most, however, never experience any symptoms and treatment is only necessary to relieve symptoms such as pelvic pressure, pain, and heavy menstrual bleeding.

 Melissa’s fibroids were detected more than a decade ago and caused periodic symptoms.
-Dr. Goldstein monitored her condition over the years until fibroids had caused her uterus to grow uncomfortably large—more than a pound in weight and about the size of a small melon.
+Her doctor monitored her condition over the years until fibroids had caused her uterus to grow uncomfortably large—more than a pound in weight and about the size of a small melon.

 For women like Melissa who no longer want to have children, removal of the uterus is the definitive treatment for fibroids.
 Robotic hysterectomy takes advantage of tiny instruments and a 3D high-definition vision system to allow the uterus to be removed through small incisions, which is a much less invasive approach than traditional surgery.